bridgecrew-perf4/terraform-intro-2/presentation.md

 - "scale", "enterprise", "permissions" ...
 - Docker, Kubernetes, ...
-- Any more AWS-isms than we need ...
+- Any more AWS buzzwords than we need ...

 ^ We are not going to bother with scale, growth, or anything associated with "enterprise" ^ We are also going to stay away from Docker, Kubernetes or anything super-specific